FAHADALAMOUDI1/FAHADALAMOUDI1/README.md

 # Hey-there :wave:

-:fast_forward: I am a software engineering interested in programming applications with Front-end Developers, UI/UX, React, Java Mobile, Sql.
+:fast_forward: I am a UI/UX interested in programming applications with Front-end Developers, UI/UX, React, Java Mobile, Sql.
 I am also interested in Agile management and scrum and I love solve problem and self-learning. :computer:

 # Language and tools